bramses/commonplace-bot/README.md

 Much of the recent digitization of books has been focused on making them more accessible by weight and convenience, but not more interactive.
 Thanks to E-readers, we can now carry thousands of books in our pockets.
 In a sense, we have turned the printing press from a hardware technology into a software technology.
 If an author wants to publish a book, they can do so without the need for a printing press, or even pressing "print" on their computer, for that matter.

+So, the book is a near optimal information transfer for a novel idea.
+It is cheap to produce and cheap to distribute, but costs heavy effort on the part of the writers and editors and also a non zero commitment on the part of the reader.

+> As an intellectual object, a book is prototypically a composition of such great length that it takes a considerable investment of time to compose and still considered as an investment of time to read.

 But we still cannot interact with books in any meaningful way outside of...reading.

 #### Reading